google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

    upper activity is caused by the framework, which is usually out of your control.
 The activity caused by your app is usually at the bottom.
 In this app, it seems like a function called `App` is causing a lot of calls to a `mineBitcoin` function.
-It sounds like Tony might be using the devices of his fans in order to mine cryptocurrency...
+It sounds like Tony might be using the devices of his fans to mine cryptocurrency...

      <figure>
        <img src="imgs/mine.png"